Presenting the image in a workshop today made me realize that it is still relevant.

-- You (as an employee) may feel and create greater separation of YOUR relevance to the work you do and those you serve and those who serve you.
+- You (as an employee) may feel and create a greater separation of YOUR relevance to the work you do, those you serve, and those who help you.

-- You (as a person, employee, manager) may has lost how to track success and feel that it is subjective with no real impact or matter.
+- You (as a person, employee, or manager) may have lost how to track success, and feel that it is subjective with no real impact or matter.

 What can you do?

-Below are 3 steps that are covered in this workshop, they seem obvious and the challenge is ARE YOU DOING THEM?
+Below are 3 steps that seem obvious, and the challenge is, ARE YOU DOING THEM?

-Step 1) Who are you?
-Truly knowing the people on your team.
-Truly knowing who YOU are.
-Taking the time to discover their and your values, passions and motivations.
+- Who are you?
+Knowing the people on your team.
+Knowing who YOU are.
+Take the time to discover values, passions, and motivations.

-Step 2) Why are we doing this?
-Illustrate to yourself and the team whom they and you are serving and how the work helps the community and serve those other than themselves and management.
+- Why are we doing this?
+Illustrate to yourself and the team whom they and you are serving and how the work helps the community and those other than themselves and management.

-Step 3) How am I doing?
-Create immediately measurable goals and outputs of productivity, for the team and yourself.
+- How am I doing?
+Create immediately measurable goals and outputs of productivity for the team and yourself.

-- Managers who can explain how what they do for work is relevant & aligned with their values;
+- Managers who can explain how what they do for work is relevant and aligned with personal goals and organizational priorities;

-- A clear and distinct understanding of good and bad work, that is not based upon the moods and subjective impressions of management.
+- A clear and distinct understanding of good and bad work that is not based upon management’s moods and subjective impressions.

 image by mikecolvin82